mrisher/webxr-reference/webxr-device-api/index.md

 })
 ```

 Use the displayed control's event handler to call `requestSession()`.
-It returns a promise that resolves with `xrSession` object.
+It returns a promise that resolves with an `xrSession` object.

 ```javascript
 xrButton.addEventListener('click', (event) => {